bfraiche/parkingdirty/README.md

 # Using computer vision to detect if bike lanes are blocked

 Hi!
-If you understand deep learning and would like to collaborate, feel free to skip to the "Challenges" section.
+If you understand deep learning and would like to collaborate, feel free to jump over to my the [working notebook](https://github.com/bfraiche/parkingdirty/blob/master/parking_dirty.ipynb)

 ### Problem
 Per the [website](http://parkingdirty.com "Parking Dirty"), Parking Dirty is a project to crowd-source data on Arlington, VA's frequently-blocked bike lanes.